cmpi-standard/headers/updates.md

 * Changed all remaining references to documents to be links to the corresponding entry in the References section of the main page.
 * Moved @defgroup commands from cmpios.h to modules.h, for consistency.
+* Moved @defgroup commands from cmpipl.h to modules.h, for consistency;
+  Created new modules group for symbols definable by CMPI user and moved CMPI_PLATFORM_xxx and CMPI_VERSION into that group.

 1 July - Andy
 -------------